wp-plugins/musicpress-free/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Definitive WordPress Plugin For Musicians And Performers.
+The WordPress Plugin For Musicians, DJ’s And Performers.

 == Description ==

-MusicPress is the definitive plugin for musicians and performers.
+MusicPress is the plugin for musicians and performers.
 With MusicPress installed you can easily showcase your tracks and gigs, manage styling, create a fan base, collate bookings and send emails directly from within the WordPress admin.

 Prebuilt with widgets, custom functions and simple [shortcodes] allowing you to enhance your WordPress website.